-Four youth plaintiffs from Massachusetts, Conservation Law Foundation, and Mass Energy Consumers Alliance filed a lawsuit against the Massachusetts Department of Environmental Protection (DEP).
+With the support of the legal team at OUR CHILDREN’S TRUST, four youth plaintiffs from Massachusetts, Conservation Law Foundation, and Mass Energy Consumers Alliance filed a lawsuit against the Massachusetts Department of Environmental Protection (DEP).
 Their complaint argues that the DEP has failed to enact regulations required by the Massachusetts Global Warming Solutions Act that would establish declining annual levels of greenhouse gas emissions.
 The four youth plaintiffs that are part of this lawsuit are taking action to protect their right and the right of their peers to a healthy atmosphere and a stable climate.
 Check out their complaint here.

 With the support of Our Children's Trust and Youth Climate Action Network, some of the youth plaintiffs had previously petitioned DEP to promulgate regulations for carbon emission reductions.
 This is the next step in their efforts to protect their State and future generations from climate disruption.